Working Through a Denied Workers’ Compensation Claim in Oregon

-Denied personal disability claims in Oregon, can be disheartening.
-However, when it happens, you’ll at least know the reason why.
-You will receive a letter with the denial, or a partial-denial, and an explanation detailing the reason for the denial.
-You will have 60 days from the date on the denial to appeal to the Workers’ Compensation Board by letter or fax.
-A Notice of Hearing will be mailed to you once the board has set your hearing date.
+When personal disability claims get denied, it’s unquestionably disheartening.
+However, when it happens, you’ll be given legal notice as to why.
+You should receive a letter with the denial, or a partial-denial, and an explanation detailing the reason for it.
+Afterward, you’ll have 60 days from the date of the notice to send an appeal to the Workers’ Compensation Board by letter or fax.
+A hearing notice will be mailed to you once the board sets your hearing date.

-An insurer must accept or deny a claim within 60 days, as well as notify the Oregon Workers' Compensation Division within 14 days of acceptance or denial.
-They will send a Notice of Acceptance letter to you along with the medical conditions accepted under the claim.
+Your insurer must accept or deny a workers’ compensation claim within 60 days, as well as notify the Oregon Workers’ Compensation Division within 14 days of their decision.
+They will send a notice of acceptance letter to you along with the medical conditions accepted under their claim.

 Frequently Asked Questions